GSA/digitalgov.gov/content/news/2024/05/2024-05-29-risk-communications-crisis-communications-and-community-engagement-summit.md

   all-hazards challenges and the climate crisis.
 Attendees will focus on culturally competent communications, behavior change strategies, and enhancing incident response practices.
+# See all topics at https://digital.gov/topics
+topics:
+  - communications
 # Controls how this page appears across the site
 # 0 -- hidden
 # 1 -- visible